Common (rapper): The Dreamer/The Believer and feud with Drake

-Artium Recordings and Nobody's Smiling
+Artium Recordings and further albums

 After a quiet 2012, Common announced he would release an extended play (EP) in January 2013, and his first mixtape in April.
 In February 2013, Common announced his tenth solo studio album would be released in September 2013 and will feature Kanye West and production from Kanye West and No I.D.
 Later on September 8, 2013, he gave an update to his projects saying the previously announced EP would be released soon, and would feature a song with new Def Jam signee Vince Staples.
 He also told HipHopDX, his tenth solo studio album would be released in early 2014.

-On January 6, 2014, Common announced his tenth studio album to be titled Nobody's Smiling and would be produced entirely by longtime collaborator No I.D..
+On January 6, 2014, Common announced his tenth studio album to be titled Nobody's Smiling and would be produced entirely by longtime collaborator 'No I.D.'.
 The album, which Common revealed was originally going to be an EP, is set to feature Vince Staples, James Fauntleroy and "some new artists from Chicago."
 The concept of the album was inspired by his troubled hometown of Chicago: "We came up with this concept 'nobody's smiling.'
 It was really a thought that came about because of all the violence in Chicago," he says.
 "It happens in Chicago, but it's happening around the world in many ways."
 He continues, "We was talking about the conditions of what's happening, when I say 'nobody's smiling.'
 But it's really a call to action."
 On June 4, 2014, it was announced Common signed a recording contract with Def Jam Recordings and No I.D.'s Artium Records.
 It was also announced Nobody's Smiling would be released July 22, 2014.
 Lonnie "Pops" Lynn was to be featured on this album as well but the recording fell through as Lonnie's health declined.
 A recording was indeed made and is in process of being released on Dirty Laboratory Productions featuring production by AwareNess.